eagle-io/docs/source/topics/views/events/index.rst

 |icon-notification| Notification

+|icon-control| Control

 |icon-security| Security

 Node Type
 ~~~~~~~~~
 By default events will be displayed for the Selected Node and all Nodes it contains.
-You can use the Node type drop down to filter on a specific type of node.
+You can use the Node type drop down to filter on a specific :ref:`type of node <node-types>`.
 For example select Attachment to display all events related to attachments within the Selected Node.

 |icon-select-all| All